 The City of Desert Hot Springs has the authority to establish land use noise standards and corresponding restrictions under the City's Noise Ordinance.
 A range of noise standards apply to different receiving land uses based on sensitivity and compatibility.
-In general, land uses with a higher sensitivity to noise (residential, schools, libraries, churches, hospitals, nursing homes and recreation) are assigned lower ambient noise thresholds than land uses deemed less sensitive (industrial and commercial).
+In general, land uses with a higher sensitivity to noise (residential, schools, libraries, churches, hospitals, nursing homes and recreation) are assigned lower ambient noise thresholds than land uses deemed less sensitive, such as industrial and commercial.
 In Table V-2 of the Noise Element, the Project corresponds to the category of "industrial" based on land use designation.
 For this land use, the normally acceptable noise exposure ranges from 50 to 75 CNEL.
 The generally unacceptable noise levels range from 70 and 80 CNEL, while construction and development is discouraged where noise levels exceed 75 CNEL.

+As discussed previously, the undeveloped Project property forms part of a designated light industrial district in the City of Desert Hot Springs.
 The Noise Element of the City's General Plan identifies vehicular traffic as the principal source of noise in the community.
 To understand and evaluate the impacts of land use patterns, traffic and individual developments on the noise environment, a variety of data has been collected and future buildout impacts have been modeled, as part of the General Plan preparation.
-Computer models and simulations were used to calculate the noise environment along major roadways based upon the operating characteristics and volumes.
-Table V-5 of the Noise Element identifies the projected noise contours on major roadways at General Plan Buildout.
-Along Two Bunch Palms Trail (west of Palm Drive), the projected exterior noise levels of 70 dBA can be detected at approximately 60 feet from the street centerline, while the 65 dBA and 60 dBA can be detected at 125 feet and 267 feet respectively from the centerline.
+Computer models and simulations were used to calculate the transportation noise environment along major roadways based upon the operating characteristics and traffic volumes.
+The project is not located within close proximity to a high-traffic roadway identified in the General Plan as being a primary noise generator.
+Table V-5 of the Noise Element identifies the projected noise contours along major roadways at General Plan Buildout.
+Along Little Morongo Road (south of Two Bunch Palms Trail), the projected exterior noise levels of 70 dBA can be detected at approximately 166 feet from the street centerline, while the 65 dBA and 60 dBA can be detected at 350 feet and 750 feet respectively from the centerline.
+As such, traffic noise from this roadway can be detected on-site at levels deemed to be normally acceptable (60 to 70 dBA).